-Rule 12.
+Rule 11.
 Exemptions

-- 1. On the basis of examinations taken elsewhere with satisfactory results, exemption from an examination can be given.
+- On the basis of examinations taken elsewhere with satisfactory results, exemption from an examination can be given.
 The Examination Board decides about the granting of exemptions after it has received advice from the relevant teachers.
-The exemptions from examinations stated in the previous paragraph are determined in a written decision. - 2.
-A request for exemption from the requirements to take examinations or to participate in (practical) exercises on the basis of what is determined by or in accordance with the Dutch law should be made to the programme director. - 3.
-Having heard the relevant examiner(s), the Examination Board decides within one month of having received the request. - 4.
-The student has the opportunity to be heard before the Examination Board decides to grant the exemption totally or in part. - 5.
-Where, by or according to the Dutch law, the examinee has the right to exemption for one or more examinations, he informs the Educational Affairs Office (BOZ) and provides the relevant pieces of evidence.
+The exemptions from examinations stated in the previous paragraph are determined in a written decision. - 2) A request for exemption from the requirements to take examinations or to participate in (practical) exercises on the basis of what is determined by or in accordance with the Dutch law should be made to the Programme Director. - 3) Having heard the relevant examiner(s), the Examination Board decides within one month of having received the request. - 4) The student has the opportunity to be heard before the Examination Board decides to grant the exemption totally or in part. - 5) When, by or according to the Dutch law, the examinee has the right to exemption for one or more examinations, he informs BOZ, and provides the relevant pieces of evidence.